EOngjk/TelegramCryptoAlert/README.md

 This telegram bot was a group project for ECON3086 - Python Programming for Economic and Business Analysis.

+I use Pycharm IDE Free Edition for this project.

 Here are the APIs used:

 1. TelegramBot API ---> I created one with Telegram's BotFather